x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 - TLS encryption and certificate verification is based on the custom certificate domain name that you configured as an accepted domain in the previous step.

-### Use the EAC to create an inbound connector to receive messages from the email add-on service
+### Use the EAC to create a connector from your organization's email server to Office 365 to receive messages from the email add-on service

-To create an inbound connector from the new EAC, navigate from the Microsoft 365 admin center to the new EAC by clicking **Exchange** under the **Admin centers** pane.
+From the New EAC, to create a connector that originates from your organization's email server to Office 365, navigate from the Microsoft 365 admin center to the new EAC by clicking **Exchange** under the **Admin centers** pane.
 You are now on the New EAC screen.

 1. Navigate to **Mail flow** \> **Connectors**.
 The **Connectors** screen appears.